 - Tracking new metrics or KPIs

-We have worked with these and other companies to identify, profile, and understand their sweet spot – A customers buying A products.
-The positioning process and marketing assessment help them attract more A’s and eliminate activities that blur the lines of the brand.
+We have worked with these and other companies to identify, profile, and understand their sweet spot – "A" customers buying "A" products.
+The positioning process and marketing assessment help them attract more "A"-level customers and eliminate activities that blur the lines of the brand.